galiarmero/yahoo-login/README.md

-# fantasy-basketball-scraper
+# yahoo-login
-Scrape fantasy basketball draft data from the big-name stats sources
+Gobble up an authenticated Yahoo session by mechanizing the login process